yangweixin1406/shelby-quickstart/README.md

 _Launch an interactive CLI that creates the configuration you want to use for integrating with Shelby._

 After running this command, you may notice the `.env` file we have generated.
-Next, fund your development address using the [Shelby faucet](https://docs.shelby.xyz/docs/faucet): sign in, paste your address, and click the `Fund` button.
+Next, fund your development address using the [ShelbyUSD faucet](https://docs.shelby.xyz/apis/faucet/shelbyusd) and [Aptos faucet](https://docs.shelby.xyz/apis/faucet/aptos) for Shelbynet: sign in, paste your address, and click the `Fund` button.

 This `.env` file contains all of the config options needed to use Shelby:
 1. Account address — _The Aptos account that will pay for storage_